MicrosoftDocs/bot-docs/articles/deploy-bot-visual-studio.md

 ---
-title: Deploy a bot to Azure from Visual Studio | Microsoft Docs
+title: Deploy bots to Azure from Visual Studio | Microsoft Docs
 description: Learn how to deploy a bot to Azure from Visual Studio.
-keywords: deploy, visual studio, git, cloud
 author: RobStand
 manager: rstand
 ms.topic: deploy-visual-studio-article